wtmatlock/flanker/docs/README.md

 | ```--cluster``` | Use clustering mode? | ```False``` |
 | ```--outfile``` | Prefix for clustering output file | - |
 | ```--threshold``` | Mash distance threshold for clustering | ```0.001``` |

+N.B.
+Gene queries use exact matching, so e.g. querying only 'bla' will return nothing.
+Also be mindful that non-default databases, such as Resfinder, add indexing after annotation names e.g. blaCTX-M-15 becomes blaCTX-M-15_1.
+Please check your Abricate output if you are unsure of the naming conventions.

 ## Clustering